reimagined/resolve/docs/read-side.md

 ### Configuring View Models

-You should register your View Models in the **viewModels** section in the same way:
+Register your View Models in the **viewModels** configuration section:

 ```js
 const appConfig = {